 The following module was designed to supplement medical students’ learning in the clinic.
 Please take the time to read through each module by clicking the headings below.
-Information on how to diagnose and manage common complications of cancer treatment, and appropriate follow-up plans for patients after curative cancer treatment is provided.
+Information on how to diagnose and manage common chronic complications of cancer treatment, and appropriate follow-up plans for patients after curative cancer treatment is provided.
 By the end of the tutorial, the following objectives should be addressed:

 Specific cancer treatment modalities (i.e. chemotherapy, radiation therapy and/or surgery) can cause or increase the risk of long-term side effects.
 Identification, investigations and management of these late effects are all part of the survivorship phase after curative cancer treatment.
 This module is not intended to be a source of specific survivorship monitoring and follow-up guidelines, but rather a general overview of common late effects to be aware of when caring for oncology patients.